 All students who are accepted to our program receive job specific training.
 Students complete two semesters of academic coursework within our major followed by a spring semester clinical internship which provides further preparation for employment.
 Graduates of our program take a national certification exam that affirms their place as a laboratory professional.

-The medical technology program has a student to faculty member ratio of 6:1, which means you get a lot of individual attention.
+The medical laboratory science program has a student to faculty member ratio of 6:1, which means you get a lot of individual attention.
 Over 95% of our graduates have passed the national certification exam and virtually all our students find a job or attend medical or graduate school.

 Perry M. Scanlan Ph.D., MT (ASCP)